golemfactory/yagna/agent/provider/readme.md

 ```
 cargo run --bin yagna payment status
 ```
+Or go to the Rinkeby's etherscan: https://rinkeby.etherscan.io/address/0xdeadbeef00000000000000000000000000000000 (Replace the address with the generated node id for the requestor agent -- a result of `cargo run --bin yagna id show`)

 8. Run requestor (commands.json contains commands to be executed on the provider):